Maxime-wanteeed/adventOfCode/README.md

 ## 🚀 Getting started

-install all required dependencies with `npm i` add a new file `evv.ts` into the `src` folder, containing the following
+install all required dependencies with `npm i` add a new file `env.ts` into the `src` folder, containing the following
 ```typescript
 export const AOC_SESSION_COOKIE = 'YOUR_SESSION_COOKIE';
 ```
-Your session cookie can be found by going to the [AOC website](https://adventofcode.com/2022) Then, using the [editThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=fr) extenion, you can see and copy the `session` cookie
+Your session cookie can be found by going to the [AOC website](https://adventofcode.com/2022) Then, using the [editThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=fr) extension, you can see and copy the `session` cookie

 ## 🔧 Development